Many students (some say as many as 50%) enter college undecided about their major.

 Many students, and their parents, are anxious about this seemingly indecisive status.

 At a time when so many students, and their parents, say that the reason to attend college is to get a good job and have a good career, it may seem surprising that so many students are not on a “career track” immediately.

 Some students may be unwilling, unable, or unready to make a choice of an area of study at the point when they enter college.
 If your student is currently undecided, it is important to recognize that unwilling, unable and unready are significantly different characteristics.
-Your student may make a decision to wait to commit to a particular major, may be unable to decide between options, or may not yet feel that he is able to make any decision at all.
+Your student may make a decision to wait to commit to a particular major, may be unable to decide between options, or may not yet feel that they are able to make any decision at all.

 Why is your student undecided?

-- He may be afraid to commit.
+- They may be afraid to commit.

 Consider which of the following statements sounds as though it could be made by your student.